 The user interface is very simple and straight forward – you have a bunch of indicator lights and five buttons to turn it on/off, regulate speed, ionizer button, timer button and filter reset button.

-This is probably one of the cheapest air purifiers you can buy.
-Of course, you can ones that cost around 100$, but if you’re after a real deal, Coway AP-1512HH is your choice.
 The initial purchase cost is around 230$ and yearly replacement filter pack is around 50$.
 Other similar air purifiers cost twice as that and don’t show a way superior performance.
 Actually, in many cases, we would advise better getting two Coway air purifiers than one more expensive competitor’s air purifier.
 Believe or not, but in many cases, this will be a more budget-friendly option.
 Thus you get two air purifiers that you can place in two different rooms or areas resulting in more efficient air purification process.

 Coway AP-1512HH Mighty is an excellent choice if you’re on a budget.
 While it doesn’t cost a lot, it offers high-end performance that even more expensive air purifiers struggle to achieve.
 This is probably the best air purifier for the average consumer that want’s to improve air quality in their room, office or any other area.
 Also worth mentioning that Coway AP-1512HH is a top choice of the sweet home.